 Superfoods are a useful and highly beneficial addition to your diet.
 But of course, as always, there is no quick fix and no way around eating the basic ‘super’ foods with every meal, everyday for ultimate health and a fertile life.

 These little bundles of joy are packed full of antioxidants!
-Blueberries are low in sugar (a low GI fruit) and so are great for women with PCOS or people trying to lose weight.
+Blueberries for fertility are low in sugar (a low GI fruit) and so are great for women with PCOS or people trying to lose weight.
 They are a good source of fibre, vitamin C, manganese and Vitamin K. Best of all, they taste delicious.
 Be careful to choose organic with berries as they are commonly sprayed because bugs really like berries too.
 Look for local berries as many berries available in major supermarkets have been shipped from across the globe (often China), which makes it harder to ensure the freshness and quality of your final product.

 Green leafy vegetables

-Include silverbeet, spinach, rocket, kale, lettuce, parsley, coriander, mint, etc in your diet.
+Include silverbeet, spinach, rocket, kale, lettuce, parsley, coriander, mint, etc in your diet for fertility.
 These foods are a good source of fibre as well as being high in important vitamins A, B, C, K and folate.
 They are essential for women who are preparing for pregnancy or are pregnant as they contain folinic acid, which is the most absorbable form of folate.
 Maximise your daily intake with a green smoothie during the warmer months.

-Free range, organic eggs are one of your best sources of protein, vitamin D, B12, zinc, phosphorus and selenium.
+Free range, organic eggs for fertility are one of your best sources of protein, vitamin D, B12, zinc, phosphorus and selenium.
 Yes, they contain cholesterol, so if it is a problem for you, take fish oil at the same time to lessen the absorption of cholesterol.
 Also, as part of a healthy diet that is low in saturated fat and high in healthy fats, a little cholesterol is required.
 Cholesterol has been painted as the bad guy but it’s also what our hormones are synthesised from.
 If cholesterol is an issue, check with your naturopath about how to use food to regain control.

 While technically a seed, quinoa cooks up like a grain and unlike most (even whole) grains, quinoa is a complete protein.
 That simply means that it contains all 9 essential amino acids.
 It also contains more fibre than other grains and is rich in essential fatty acids, iron, lysine (great if you suffer from cold sores), magnesium, B2 and manganese.
 Quinoa is also gluten free.
 It is a significantly better grain choice than pasta or even brown rice due to its protein and nutrient content.